F5Networks/f5-appsvcs-templates/docs/userguide/install-uninstall.rst

 **Notes:**

-* TMUI caches iApp GUIs and the cache needs to be cleared on FAST upgrades to get the GUI changes (i.e., use a cache-clearing refresh or reset depending on the browser)
+* TMUI caches iApps LX GUIs and the cache needs to be cleared on FAST upgrades to get the GUI changes (i.e., use a cache-clearing refresh or reset depending on the browser)
-* FAST follows semantic versioning and that all releases of FAST, and bundled template sets, are backward compatible with previous releases in the same major version
+* FAST follows semantic versioning and all releases of FAST, and bundled template sets, are backward compatible with previous releases in the same major version

 Uninstalling FAST